loopwerk/loopwerk.io/content/articles/2021-01-21-faq-getting-started.md

+---
+tags: FAQ, iOS
+summary: Resources for learning Swift and UIKit, what to build first, opinions on Unit Testing, and more.
+---

 # Mentee Question 2: How to get started
-- tags: FAQ, iOS

-Resources for learning Swift and UIKit, what to build first, opinions on Unit Testing, and more.

----

 In this article I'll go over a few questions I've received from my mentees and a few other people via Twitter, all centered on the idea of "how to get started."

 # "How do I get started with iOS development?"